Olivier-Boudeville/OSDL-Orge/src/doc/elements/objects/weapons/Orge-weapons.rst

 	- the wear of the attacker weapon
 	- the wear of the defender armor

-All weapons, depending on the attack style, inflict at least a specific kind of damage.
+All weapons, depending on the attack style, inflict at least one specific kind of damage.
 For example, a Sword can only be used for chopping, and this deals Slashing Damages.

 Some weapons support multiple attack styles.
-For example, an Halberd
+For example, an Halberd can be used to perform three different attacks, each with specific characteristics.

+Moreover, depending on the weapon and on the attack style, damages will be either inflicted to specific targets (usually one creature; ex: with a sword) or will have an area of effect (which may include zero to any number of creatures; ex: with a fireball).

 Weapon Repository